 Nicklaus Children's Hospital is the site for Third Year Core Pediatric Clerkships for Medical Students from our three Medical School Affilates: Florida International University College of Medicine (FIU), Nova Southeastern University (NSU), and St. George's University (SGU).
 During their Pediatric Clerkship, medical students rotate in the Emergency Department, on inpatient and outpatient services in both General Pediatric and Pediatric Subspecialty Services.
 The medical students' curriculum is designed with a blend of clinical experiences, didactic sessions, small group discussions, interactive, and self-directed learning.
 The curriculum is based on the Pediatric Curriculum designated by the Council on Medical Students in Pediatrics (COMSEP) and is meant to assist the parent institutions to meet the accrediation of the Liaison Committee on Medical Education (LCME) or the American Osteopathic Association (AOA).

-NOTE: Nicklaus Children's Hospital does not routinely offer observerships or rotations for national or international observers or shadowers.
-Additionally Medical Education does not have a teen program or program for any students less than 18 years of age.
+Nicklaus Children's Hospital does not routinely offer observerships or rotations for national or international observers or shadowers.
+Students of international medical schools are not accepted for clinical externships.
+We only allow fourth year electives on our clinical services to those students who are registered and are in good standing at LCME or AOA accredited medical schools.
+Additionally, we do not have a teen program or program for any students less than 18 years of age.

 Our FIU Affiliation